I’ve a little timey wimey thing going on with the Pet Shop Boys this year.

 So, as we’ve come full circle in the world of self publishing and I have the freedom to spout forth about whatever I like and when, I’ve set myself the task of completing the ‘missing’ reviews.

-I covered Actually for its 30th anniversary on this very site in 2017, ditto for Introspective in 2018, a Nightlife 20th thing in 2019, and Hotspot and Behaviour in 2020.
-I also tackled Liza Minnelli’s Results earlier this year (the only complete album PSB produced for another artist), and throughout 2021 I’ll cover the others.
+I covered Actually for its 30th anniversary on this very site in 2017, a Nightlife 20th thing in 2019, and Hotspot and Behaviour in 2020.
+Get me, because I also tackled Liza Minnelli’s Results earlier this year (the only complete album PSB produced for another artist), and throughout 2021 I’ll cover the others.

 Rather than a word overload I’ve decided to approach each album as if I hitched a ride in a Tardis and have hopped back to whenever each of the subject matter was approaching its original release, to instruct my earlier self to write the review.
 With no benefit of hindsight and zero knowledge of anything that came after, it keeps things absolutely contemporaneous and free from latter day comparisons that bog down a lot of reviews.